mother-of-all-self-hosting/ansible-role-mastodon/docs/configuring-hedgedoc.md

 To get started, open the frontend's URL with a web browser, and register the account.

-Since account registration is disabled by default, you need to enable it first by setting `mastodon_backend_environment_variables_hd_auth_local_enable_register` to `false` temporarily in order to create your own account.
+Since account registration is disabled by default, you need to enable it first by setting `mastodon_sidekiq_environment_variables_hd_auth_local_enable_register` to `false` temporarily in order to create your own account.

 ## Troubleshooting

 ### Check the service's logs

-You can find the logs in [systemd-journald](https://www.freedesktop.org/software/systemd/man/systemd-journald.service.html) by logging in to the backend with SSH, and running `journalctl -fu mastodon-backend` (or how you/your playbook named the service, e.g. `mash-mastodon-backend`) for the backend and `journalctl -fu mastodon-frontend` (or how you/your playbook named the service, e.g. `mash-mastodon-frontend`) for the frontend, respectively.
+You can find the logs in [systemd-journald](https://www.freedesktop.org/software/systemd/man/systemd-journald.service.html) by logging in to the sidekiq with SSH, and running `journalctl -fu mastodon-sidekiq` (or how you/your playbook named the service, e.g. `mash-mastodon-sidekiq`) for the sidekiq and `journalctl -fu mastodon-frontend` (or how you/your playbook named the service, e.g. `mash-mastodon-frontend`) for the frontend, respectively.